 The services we provide are based on individualized needs.
 These services may include:

-- Visits by members of the interdisciplinary team: hospice MD, registered nurse, social worker, spiritual care support, creative arts therapist, home health aide and volunteers.
+- Visits by members of the interdisciplinary team: hospice physician, registered nurse, social worker, spiritual care support, creative arts therapist, home health aide and volunteers.

 - Medical and nursing management of the physical symptoms of your patient’s illness.